yelaD/my-slip-box/Reference notes/Seth's Blog.md

 If you're upset that the hoi polloi are busy doing what you used to do, get better instead of getting angry.

 December 24, 2012
+##### Should you work for free?
+That depends on what you mean by "work" and by "free."

+Work is what you do as a professional, when you make a promise that involves rigor and labor (physical and emotional) and risk.
+Work is showing up at the appointed time, whether or not you feel like it.
+Work is creating value on demand, and work (for the artist) means putting all of it (or most of it) on the line.

+So it's not work when you indulge your hobby and paint an oil landscape, but it's work when you agree to paint someone's house by next week.
+And it's not work when you cook dinner for friends, but it's work when you're a sous chef on the line on Saturday night.

+And *free*?

+Well, you're certainly not working for free if you get some cash at the end of the night.
+But what about a nine-minute segment on 60 Minutes about your new project, or a long interview with Krista Tippet on her radio show?
+Should you get paid for that?

+Clearly not.
+Not if you think you'll be able to turn that platform into positive change, into increased trust, into something that moves you forward.

+\[As more of us work with abundant ideas, not scarce resources, the question comes up more often.
+I'm not delving at all into the idea of *donating* your work to a cause you believe in.
+That's not a selfish calculation, it's a generous one, and I'm all for it, but do it for that reason.
+Because paying your work forward is the right thing to do.\]